raspberrypi/documentation/configuration/config-txt/video.md

 The default value for Pi 1 models A and B is `2`; for the Pi Zero, Pi 1 Model B+, Pi 2, and Pi 3 the default is `5`.
 This option has no effect on the Raspberry Pi 4.

-If you are seeing HDMI issues (speckling, interference) then try `7`.
+If you are seeing HDMI issues, such as speckling or interference, then try `7`.
 Very long HDMI cables may need up to `11`, but values this high should not be used unless absolutely necessary.

 <a name="hdmigroup"></a>
 ### hdmi_group